dianaagustinaf/deep-learning-challenge/README.md

 Charity Funding Predictor - University of Birmingham Assignment

-## Data
+## Report

 The nonprofit foundation Alphabet Soup wants a tool that can help it select the applicants for funding with the best chance of success in their ventures.
-Using machine learning and neural networks, I have created a binary classifier that can predict whether applicants will be successful if funded by Alphabet Soup.
+Using machine learning and neural networks, I have created a binary classifier that can predict with a 73% of accuracy whether applicants will be successful if funded by Alphabet Soup:

+* I have created 7 different models, all with similar results.
+I have not achieved the goal of 75% accuracy, as all the models have resulted in an accuracy of 73%, with a loss always close to 0.6.

 From Alphabet Soup’s business team, I have received a CSV containing more than 34,000 organizations that have received funding from Alphabet Soup over the years.
 Within this dataset are a number of columns that capture metadata about each organization, such as: